MatheusJCastro/meafs/README.md

 - `-l`, `--last`: Load the last closed session.
 Default location is `meafs_code/auto_save_last.pkl`;
 - `-s`, `--load-auto-save`: Load the auto saved session.
 Default location is: `meafs_code/auto_save.pkl`.

-Also, any saved section can be passed as an argument and meafs will power the GUI with it:
+Also, any saved section can be passed as an argument and MEAFS will power the GUI with it:

 ```bash
 meafs path/to/session.pkl